Congrats, we serve your area!

-There is a growing trend in colleges, businesses and some entire cities to ban the sale of bottled water.
-We feel an obligation to speak up and take a stand against this new wave of protest.
+Colleges, businesses, and some entire cities have enacted plastic water bottle bans.
+We feel an obligation to speak up and take a stand against this idea.

-There seem to be some public leaders out there that feel as if they know what is best for you.
+There are some public leaders that feel they know what is best for you.
 They have decided that they can dictate your choices when it comes to beverage consumption.
-Their utterly brilliant idea (can you sense the sarcasm?) is to limit the availability of the planet’s healthiest beverage to a population that is slowly killing itself with sugar intake.
-Apparently, it is a wiser idea to offer our obese, diabetic citizens soda, juices, and sports drinks rather than hydrating, calorie-free water.
-Because, you (the citizens) can drink from (poorly maintained) water fountains and since you have so much time on your hands and have nothing else to think about, you can plan ahead and bring a reusable bottle with you to work or school.
+Their thought is to limit the availability of the planet’s healthiest drink.
+To a population that already struggles with sugar intake.
+Apparently, it is a wiser idea to offer soda, juices, and sports drinks.

-To that leader, our question is…why not ban soda and kill 2 public issues with one stone… landfill issues and obesity?
+To that leader, our question is…why not ban soda and kill two public issues with one stone…plastic waste and obesity?
 After all, soda bottles are tossed into the trash at an astonishingly higher rate than water bottles.
-If drinking from a water fountain or using a reusable water bottle are the options you are offering us, why not ban all drinks in plastic bottles?